Resuming Public Worship

 Before registering your place for a service, please read carefully all the information below.

-We are delighted to be able to re-open for public worship.
-In order to ensure that we adhere to social distancing measures, numbers attending the service will be limited to 30.
+In order to ensure that we adhere to social distancing measures, numbers attending services will be limited to 30 at St Richard's and 35 at All Saints'.
 In order to manage this effectively, everyone is asked please to register in advance.
 This is to avoid anyone being turned away at the door once we are full.

 Before you register to come to the service, please take the time to read the information below about resuming public worship in the Benefice.
 We apologise for the rather bureaucratic feel to this information: it is designed to communicate clearly the new measures that we have put in place so you know what to expect and to reassure you of the steps that have been taken to keep you safe.

 In order to ensure your safety and that of our volunteers, our church services will look and feel very different from what we’re used to, at least in the early weeks and months.

 - Face coverings are now mandatory in places of worship.
 Everyone attending a service will be required to wear a face covering throughout the service please.

 - There are no restrictions on who can and can’t come to public services.

 - The most vulnerable and those shielding may not feel comfortable attending at the present time.
 Only you know what’s right for you and your family.
 The decision as to whether you come is entirely yours.

 - You should not feel under any obligation to come in order to fulfil a particular role or duty.
 Your decision will be fully respected.

 - From Sunday 30th September, services will alternate between All Saints' Church in Old Heathfield and St Richard's Church in Heathfield.